 Preparing for the unexpected is necessary if you want to be financially free.
 You should have enough cash available to help you through emergencies without having to rely on high-interest loans.

-Read “How To Build An Emergency Fund” if you need help figuring how much you need in your emergency fund and how to set it up.
+Read “How To Build An Emergency Fund” if you need help figuring out how much you need in your emergency fund and how to set it up.

 If you already have an emergency fund in place, you can skip to Step 5.